 In the case of the most difficult stains, such as oil or bird mess, you might want to use a specialist alkaline tile cleaning product.

-- Once all dirt and stains are removed, rinse the tiled area using a hose.
+Once all dirt and stains are removed, rinse the tiled area using a hose.

 How to Clean Concrete Flooring

 If you do want to get the most out of your concrete flooring you need to give it the right treatment.

 1. Remove Furniture

 Then use a stiff-bristled brush to sweep away any loose debris such as leaves and dust.

 2. Mix Solution

-Always follow the instructions carefully when doing this and wear rubber gloves as you are dealing with a harsh chemical.
+Always follow the instructions carefully when doing this and wear protective gloves as you are dealing with a harsh chemical.

 3. Pour Solution